OpenEvalProject/evals/manuscripts/elife-37935/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/37935/elife-37935-fig5-v1.jpg)

 **Figure 5.:** (A) A scheme of the experiment: HEK293A cells stably transfected with Lasso-D were cultured in the wells of Axonal Compartments; untransfected cells were used as a control.
 (B) A representative Western blot of the media from Axonal Compartments; Lasso-D is secreted by transfected HEK293A cells only and is stable.
 (C) Images of NF-H-positive axons (green) and MAP-2-positive dendrites (red) in the Axonal Compartment exposed to temporal gradients formed by control cells (top) or Lasso-D-expressing cells (bottom).
 (D) Left, profiles of axons in Axonal Compartments, identified by NF-H immunofluorescence, exposing a difference between control and Lasso-secreting cells (3-way ANOVA: **, p=0.006; n = 7, F1,84 = 7.89).
 Right, average integrated axonal fluorescence at 0–500 μm from the wall, with control or Lasso-secreting cells (t-test: *, p=0.045; n = 7).
 (E) Left, profiles of dendrites in Axonal Compartments, identified by MAP-2 immunofluorescence, with control or Lasso-secreting cells (3-way ANOVA: non-significant, p=0.23; F1,84 = 1.46).
 Right, average integrated dendritic fluorescence at 0–500 μm from the wall, with control or Lasso-secreting cells (t-test: non-significant, p=0.54; n = 7).
 (F) Soluble released Lasso-D induces axonal fasciculation.
 The width of all NF-H-positive axonal bundles was measured at 100 µm from the separating wall.
 The degree of fasciculation correlates with Lasso concentration (Pearson’s correlation: R2 = 0.43, p=0.041).
 (G) Soluble Lasso has no effect on axon length in cultured hippocampal cells.
 Left.
 Representative images of GFP-positive neurons immunostained for GAP-43 (red); after treatment with control medium (left) or with Lasso-D (right).
 Right.
-Quantification of the total neurite length in GFP-expressing neurons after the treatment (t-test: non-significant, p>0.05, n = 30 cells without Lasso-D and 61 cells with Lasso-D from three independent cultures).10.7554/eLife.37935.017Figure 5—source data 1.Figure 5, Panels D-G.
+Quantification of the total neurite length in GFP-expressing neurons after the treatment (t-test: non-significant, p>0.05, n = 30 cells without Lasso-D and 61 cells with Lasso-D from three independent cultures).

 Soluble Lasso fragment also induced strong axonal fasciculation (e.g. Figures 4C and 5C).
 This effect was quantified by measuring the width of axonal bundles at 100 μm from the separating wall, where axons grew mostly away from the wall rather than along it.
 Based on the average width of a single axon (1 µm), an average bundle contained 2–3 axons in control conditions, but more than five axons in the presence of 1.5 nM Lasso-D (Figure 5F).
 Thus, Lasso fragment can induce axonal fasciculation in a concentration-dependent manner.